 If your longest financial obligation falls between two term periods, round up.
 That way, you’ll have a financial cushion and peace of mind knowing your beneficiaries won’t be burdened in the event of your death.

-When it makes sense to opt for a longer term length
+When to opt for a longer term length

 There are a couple of reasons why you may want to choose a longer term: